-The algorithm changes reflect a shift in the direction SEO is travelling in.
-Whatever industry you are in, you’ll need to pay attention if you want to continue achieving high rankings for your website as and when these changes occur.
+Though the impacts of these changes vary in significance, the algorithm revisions reflect an overall shift in the direction SEO is travelling in.
+Whatever industry you’re in, you’ll need to pay attention if you want to continue achieving high rankings for your website as and when these changes occur.

 Google have been tight-lipped about their algorithms since the search engine first launched.
 The SEO industry is a success story in educated guesswork.
-The only advice Google has ever given on how to rank is ‘write great content’.
+In fact, the only advice they’ve ever given is ‘write great content’.
 In their defence, most Google algorithm changes have been aimed towards making the search engine better at judging this – but it’s certainly been a work in progress.

 With the rise of machine learning, however, Google can reliably claim to be having some success analysing the deeper, semantic value of a piece of content.
 Increasingly, the algorithms are geared towards analysing content based on its ability to fulfil ‘the semantic intent of a user’s journey’.
 To debunk the jargon, this means keyword targeting is going to become increasingly less important, in favour of content that genuinely solves problems and answers questions.

-Most classic SEO tactics are based around keyword placement; what keywords to use, what combinations, where to put them and at what frequency.
-In the past, however, this has contributed to content that’s stuffed with search terms that aren’t relevant to the content or the user.
+Most classic SEO tactics are based around keyword placement; what keywords to use, which combinations, where to put them and with what frequency.
+In the past, however, this contributed to content that was stuffed with search terms that aren’t relevant to the content or the user.
 Nowadays, fulfilling the intent of the search term is as important, if not more so, than including the search term itself.

 This doesn’t mean that all your keyword strategies are now redundant.
 But keywords for the sake of keywords won’t do much for your SEO strategy any more – particularly if they’ve got nothing in particular to do with the surrounding sentence or article.
 Generally, if keywords appear naturally in your text, you’ll find yourself ticking these boxes without really trying.